AzYuJie/FormBuilder/README.md

 ### FormBuilder.saveDesign()

-Save the current form design (only in design mode).
+Save the current form design configuration.

+**Design Mode:** Saves the current form design being edited.
+**Runtime Mode:** Saves the design configuration that the form is based on.

 **Note:** In debug mode, it calls the onSave callback and displays the design JSON; in non-debug mode, it calls the onSave callback but does not display the design JSON.